div-engine/Grass-Season-2-Airdrop-Claimer/README.md

-# Grass-Season-2-Airdrop-Claimer
-Claim your grass season 2 usdc airdrop from all accounts automatically
 # GrassSolAPP - FREE

 A comprehensive automation tool for Grass.io airdrop claiming and Solana wallet management.
 This application provides a complete suite of modules for managing Grass accounts, claiming airdrops, and handling Solana transactions.